unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 ## Controlling your containers

-Once you've created and started your **Docker container**, managing it is easy through the %%WebGUI|web-gui%%.
+Once you've created and started your Docker container, managing it is easy through the %%WebGUI|web-gui%%.
 This guide will walk you through using the context menu, understanding container health indicators, and accessing volume mappings within your container.

 To access the container's context menu, go to the **Docker** or **Dashboard** tab and click on the container icon you want to manage.
 This menu offers straightforward access to common actions: